Marcus Kemp

-Marcus Kemp (born August 14, 1995) is an American football wide receiver and special teamer for the Washington Commanders of the National Football League (NFL).
-He played college football at Hawaii before singing with the Kansas City Chiefs as an undrafted free agent in 2017.
-Kemp has also been a member of the Miami Dolphins and New York Giants.
+Marcus Kemp (born August 14, 1995) is an American professional football wide receiver and special teamer.
+He played college football at Hawaii before signing with the Kansas City Chiefs as an undrafted free agent in 2017.
+Kemp has also been a member of the Miami Dolphins, New York Giants, and Washington Commanders.

 College career

-Kemp attended and played college football at Hawaii.
-He was selected to the team’s leadership council and was the recipient of the Alec Waterhouse Most Valuable Player Award at the annual Na Koa football banquet at Hawaii.
+Kemp played college football for the Hawaii Rainbow Warriors.
+He was named the team's most valuable player during his senior year in 2016.

 Professional career

-Kansas City Chiefs
+Kansas City Chiefs (first stint)

 Kemp was signed by the Kansas City Chiefs as an undrafted free agent on May 6, 2017.
 He was waived on September 2, 2017, and was signed to the Chiefs' practice squad the next day.
 He was signed to the active roster on October 14, 2017.
 He was waived on October 16, 2017, and was re-signed back to the practice squad.
 He was signed back to the active roster on January 2, 2018.

 On August 20, 2019, he was placed on injured reserve with a torn ACL and MCL.
 Without Kemp, the Chiefs won Super Bowl LIV against the San Francisco 49ers.
 He was re-signed on August 19, 2020.
 He was waived on October 6, 2020, and signed to the practice squad two days later.
 He was elevated to the active roster on October 19, October 24, and October 31 for the team's weeks 6, 7, and 8 games against the Buffalo Bills, Denver Broncos, and New York Jets, and reverted to the practice squad following each game.
 He recorded his second career reception in week 6.
 He was promoted to the active roster on November 28, 2020.
 He was waived on December 15, 2020.